ENVE SES 5.6 – A SNAPPY WHEELSET THAT EXCELS

 So bro, I guess we come out at much the same place?

 I would summarize it this way: The ENVE will make an already comfortable endurance bike ride stiffer and more responsive while the Bontrager will make a stiff bike ride more comfortably.

 ENVE also makes a road disc brake version of the SES 5.6 that use rims claimed to be 85g lighter than the rim brake model.
 Overall they are claimed to be about 50g lighter than the rim brake model for the $2550 version with the ENVE alloy hubs.

-You can click on these links to top-ranked stores Competitive Cyclist, Merlin Cycles and Tredz or this link to Know’s Shop to find and order the ENVE SES 5.6 rim and disc brake wheelsets at the best prices from the best stores.
+You can click on these links to top-ranked stores Competitive Cyclist, Merlin Cycles and Tredz where you get 10% off with exclusive code ITKTDZ10, or this link to Know’s Shop to find and order the ENVE SES 5.6 rim and disc brake wheelsets at the best prices from the best stores.